tommarek/Mining-fee-remover/README.md

 ```
 sudo ufw enable
 ```

+The logs (in case you want to check if the mining fee remover works correctly) can be found in `/var/log/mining-fee-remover.log`.

 # Help
 If you need any help then let me know and I'll try to help you.